All masterpieces typically start with a thorough plan.

 - Write down your company’s overall objectives.
 Do you want to raise brand awareness and increase sales?
 Sometimes you may want to focus on one area of business that needs a boost.
 Do you want a change in consumer behavior?
 A change in perception of your organization?

 - Create key messaging.
 The key messaging is based on the overall objective you set.
 It’s what you want your audience to think or feel after they’ve been touched by one of your PR efforts.
+Refer to your customer profiles here.
 This key messaging will help shape your pitches, news releases, and more.
 Of course, most likely your company already has language built out in the mission statement.
 Use this as a guide so all messaging links up.

 - Learn from the past.
 Look over your past PR campaigns with a careful eye.
 Which reporters were most responsive, easy to work with and followed through?
 Which angles and pitches generated the most excitement?
 Which publications covered your company positively, neutrally and negatively?
 What has worked for your competitors in the past?